saturneric/GpgFrontend/README.md

 0. If command `gpg` is not avaliable, please use homebrew to install it first.
 1. [Download GpgFrontend](https://github.com/saturneric/GpgFrontend/releases) macOS edition from the latest release
-2. Double-Click GpgFrontend.dmg to load it
+2. Double-Click GpgFrontend-***.dmg to load it
     - macOS will automatically decompress the zip file and then you will be able to see the dmg
-3. Double click and run it
+3. Double click and run it.
+If it satisfies you, you can drag it into your Application folder.
    (due to macOS security policy, you may need a little more step).
-4. If it satisfies you, you can drag it into your Application folder.

 #### Debian/Ubuntu/CentOS

-1. Install gnupg (If you have already followed please skip)
+0. Install gnupg (If you have already followed please skip)
     - For Debian/Ubuntu
        ```shell
        $ sudo apt update